grp-bork/gunc/docs/source/usage.rst

  * :code:`--db_file` Path to the GUNC database file.
 Can be set as environment variable GUNC_DB.

 One of the following is required.
-If contigs (fna) are supplied the gene calls will be done using prodigal with option "-p meta".
+If flad :code:`--gene_calls` is not set gene calling will be done using prodigal with option "-p meta".

- * :code:`--input_dir` Input dir with files in FASTA fna format.
+ * :code:`--input_dir` Input dir with files in FASTA format.
+ * :code:`--input_file` Input file containing paths to FASTA format files.
- * :code:`--file_suffix` Only needed if suffix of files in :code:`--input_dir` or :code:`--input_file` is not the default .fa.
+ * :code:`--file_suffix` Only needed if suffix of input files is not the default .fa.
- * :code:`--input_file` Input file containing paths to FASTA fna format files.
- * :code:`--input_fna` Input file in FASTA fna format.
+ * :code:`--input_fasta` Input file in FASTA format.

+Optional Flags
+^^^^^^^^^^^^^^

- * :code:`--gene_calls` Input genecalls FASTA faa format.
+ * :code:`--gene_calls` Input is FASTA faa format genecalls.
  * :code:`--use_species_level` Allow species level to be picked as maxCSS.
 Default: False
  * :code:`--min_mapped_genes` Dont calculate GUNC score if number of mapped genes is below this value.
 Default: 11

-Optional Flags
-^^^^^^^^^^^^^^

  * :code:`--threads` Number of CPU threads.
  * :code:`--temp_dir` Directory to store temporary files.
 Default: Current working directory.
  * :code:`--out_dir` Directory in which to put output.
 Default: Current working directory.